DevOps-MBSE/AaC/vscode_extension/README.md

 #### Rename

-AaC supports renameing, which performs a workspace-wide rename of a symbol.
+AaC supports renaming, which performs a workspace-wide rename of a symbol.

-AaC currently only supports renaming Definitions.
+AaC currently only supports renaming Definition names -- an important feature given that Definition names are used to reference modeled components and behaviors.

 ![LSP Rename Example](./images/readme/aac_lsp_rename.gif)